sccn/sccn.github.io/tutorials/04_Import/Importing_Continuous_and_Epoched_Data.md

-Note on importing data from other file formats: To import continuous data from a Matlab *.mat* file instead of a Matlab array, scroll the list of choices in the box above that shows Matlab *.mat* file.
+Note on importing data from other file formats: To import continuous data from a MATLAB *.mat* file instead of a MATLAB array, scroll the list of choices in the box above that shows MATLAB *.mat* file.

-Note: When reading a Matlab *.mat* file, EEGLAB assumes it contains only one Matlab variable.
+Note: When reading a MATLAB *.mat* file, EEGLAB assumes it contains only one MATLAB variable.
 For reading a (32-bit) binary float-format data file, two choices are available: *float le* (little-endian) and *float be* (big-endian) The correct choice here depends on the operating system.
 In case the bit ordering is unknown, try each of them.
 Note that the toolbox command line function [shortread.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=shortread.m) can also be used to read data from a (16-bit) short-integer file.
-The resulting Matlab array may then be imported into EEGLAB, as shown above.
+The resulting MATLAB array may then be imported into EEGLAB, as shown above.

 Once the data is imported, refer to the [quickstart guide](/Tutorials/quickstart.html) to scroll the data.

-### Importing a file containing a Matlab structure
+### Importing a file containing a MATLAB structure

-Matlab files may have many different formats.
+MATLAB files may have many different formats.
 They are simply containers (like Excel files may contain data organized in many different ways in different tabs).
-EEGLAB cannot guess the Matlab file's internal format, so you need to do this step yourself.
-Matlab files are best imported on the Matlab command line
+EEGLAB cannot guess the MATLAB file's internal format, so you need to do this step yourself.
+MATLAB files are best imported on the MATLAB command line

 ``` matlab
 mydata = load(‘-mat’, ‘your_file.mat’)